destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ## 📦 ReactNative / Platform specific code

-Sometimes we need to apply code only to iOS or Android platform
+You need to know how to apply platform-specific code (to iOS or Android platform)

 ### 🎓 Learn